-The final stop of my four-country Balkan trip was Croatia.
 From Mostar, I caught a bus across the border from Bosnia and Herzegovina into Croatia, my 65th country.
 I've been wanting to visit this European gem for so long and as it borders Austria, where I currently live, there is really no excuse as to why I haven't been here sooner!
-I only had time to visit Dubrovnik, in the far south of the country, and I am already so looking forward to coming back and seeing much more of the rest of Croatia.
+I only had time to visit Dubrovnik in the far south of the country and I am already so looking forward to coming back and seeing much more of the rest of Croatia.

 I met a fellow traveler, Evie, at the bus station in Mostar as we both tried to figure out which bus would get us to Dubrovnik and thank goodness we did because we then got to spend the next two days together exploring Dubrovnik before her flight back home to Wales.

 I spent four nights total in Dubrovnik and, as usual, I tried to squeeze in as much as possible and fully discover all that the city had to offer.
-And while it was certainly busy with summer tourists, I really loved Dubrovnik.
+And while it was certainly busy with summer tourists, I ended up really loving Dubrovnik.
 So without further ado, my complete guide to Dubrovnik:

 Dubrovnik is a beautiful old city in the far south of Croatia, tucked between the borders of Bosnia and Herzegovina to the north and Montenegro to the south.
 Dubrovnik sits on the Croatian coast, on the exquisite Adriatic Sea.